inspiredlabs/alessandroronca/site/content/about/biography.md

 **The Wim Hof Method** helped me face cold, harsh winters, develop focus and strengthen my creativity.
 Now, I want to share this knowledge for other's to benefit.

-> Give yourself the gift of strength, happiness and health <cite class="f3 b db o-60">– Why learn The Wim Hof Method?
+> Give yourself the gift of strength, happiness and health <cite>– Why learn The Wim Hof Method?
 By Alessandro Ronca</cite>

 * * *